 Getting to Powell River or Saltery Bay

 Your other alternative is to drive from Vancouver.
 That entails two ferries and an hour of driving between ferries on the Sunshine Coast.
+Timing is crucial so you don’t sit in line-ups.

 From Comox on Vancouver Island you can also take a ferry to Powell River.
-The crossing time is 90 minutes and the ferry can be reserved.
+The crossing time is 90-minutes and the ferry can be reserved.

 Another option is to grab a bus called the Sunshine Coast Connector.
 It stops in various places in Vancouver and along the Sunshine Coast.
+And there is the Island Link Bus that services Vancouver Island and can get you to the Comox Ferry terminal.

 They will provide you with warm clothes for the boat ride but put your rain cover on your pack so it starts the trip dry.
 (And before you head out stock up with bakery items, fresh sandwiches, homemade pizza….at Nancy’s Bakery, located underneath TerraCentric Adventures in Lund.)